duyali2000/MQMC/README.md

                Liu, Fan and
                Luo, Xin and
                Nie, Liqiang},
-  booktitle={Proceedings of the Fifteenth ACM International Conference on Web Search and Data Mining}, pages={--}, year={2023}
+  booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining (WSDM '23), February 27-March 3, 2023, Singapore, Singapore}, pages={--}, year={2023}
 }